ISAITB/docs-services/source/processing/index.rst

 Configuring the web service endpoint
 ------------------------------------

-Apart from fully implementing the expected web service operations, the processing service needs to correctly publish its service endpoint.
+Apart from implementing the expected web service operations, the processing service needs to correctly publish its service endpoint.
 Specifically:

   * The name of the service must be "ProcessingServiceService".
   * The name of the service port must be "ProcessingServicePort".